ManimCommunity/manim/README.md

 ## Usage

-`manim` is an extremely versatile package.
+Manim is an extremely versatile package.
 The following is an example `Scene` you can construct:

 ```python
 from manim import *